thapelocodes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * **Confused Smiley** File 1: Prints a confused smiley to the standard output.
 * **Hello File** File 2: Prints the contents of the file passwd in directory etc.
 * **Two Files** File 3: Prints the contents of the files psswd and hosts in directory etc.
+* **Last Lines** File 4: Displays the last 10 laines of the passwd file in directory etc.